matengodev/100-days-of-code/log.md

 ### Day 8: Thursday, August 12, 2021()

-**Today's Progress**: Today A Day Off to read tech blogs and apply for jobs
+**Today's Progress**: Off day to read tech blogs and apply for jobs

 **Thoughts:** Networking is very important